browserengineering/book/book/forms.md

 </form>
 ```

-This form contains two inputs called `name` and `comment`.
-When the
+This form contains two text entry boxes called `name` and `comment`.
-user goes to this page, they can click on those inputs to edit their
+When the user goes to this page, they can click on those boxes to edit
-values.
-Then, when they click the button, the browser collects all of
+their values.
+Then, when they click the button at the end of the form,
-the name/value pairs and bundles them into a format that looks like
+the browser collects all of the name/value pairs and bundles them into
-this:
+a format that looks like this:

 ``` {.example}
 name=1&comment=2